MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 - If you're replying to an email, the language of the suggested content is the same as the language of the email.
 - If you're composing a new email and using custom prompt to generate the suggested content, the language of the suggested content is the same as the language of the custom prompt.
+- If you're using custom prompt to generate the suggested content, you can specify the language of the suggested content.

 In some cases, you might want to generate the suggested content in a different language.
 For example, you might want to generate the suggested content in the language of the customer.